OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/customizing_driver.md

 }
 ```

-Alternatively, you can also use a variable to allow user customization of this new attribute:
+Alternatively, use a variable to allow user customization of this new attribute:

 ```hcl
 # variables.tf